karma-runner/karma/docs/config/02-files.md

 ],
 ```

 The pattern is a glob which matches the specified image assets.
 Watched and included are not necessary as images are not tests.
-However they will need to be served to the browser.
+However, they will need to be served to the browser.

 In this case an image would be accessed at `http://localhost:[PORT]/base/test/images/[MY IMAGE].jpg`

 Notice the **base** in the URL, it is a reference to your **basePath**.
 You do not need to replace or provide your own **base**.

-In addition you can use a proxy
+In addition, you can use a proxy

 ```javascript
 proxies: {